-- \odot - This property was written down to its estimated net realizable value at December 31, 1998.
-In the Fourth Quarter of 2001, a portion of the land was purchased from the Partnership by the County Commission for utility and maintenance easement.
-In the Fourth Quarter of 2010, a portion of the land was reclassified to property held for as the City of Charleston is to purchase the land for right of way - Building improvements were incurred at the property during the fourth quarter of 2009.
+- (1) This property was written down to its estimated net realizable value at December 31, 1998. - (2) In the Fourth Quarter of 2001, a portion of the land was purchased from the Partnership by the County Commission for utility and maintenance easement. - (3) Building improvements were incurred at the property during the fourth quarter of 2009.